deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

     <b>Figure 14-0.</b> Create a new project dialog
 </p>

 When you first create a new MVC Framework project, you have two basic starting points to choose from: the **Empty template** and the **MVC template**.
+On the right can be seen *Add folders & Core reference* which is used to add the basic folders and assemblies needed for the project (Figure 14-1).
+When you choose *Empty template* it is necessary check *MVC* option for the MVC Framework project purpose, but when the *MVC template* is chosen the *MVC* option is checked automatically.
 <p align="center">
     <img src="ch14-Pictures/Figure 14-1.png" /><br />
     <b>Figure 14-1.</b> Selecting the project type, folders and assemblies for a new project